 I love adding flannel pads to the bottom of my crocheted slippers and socks!
 It brings the level cozy to a whole new level!
-It’s easy to add these cozy flannel pads to any slipper or pair of socks, and I will walk you through how to do this!
+It’s easy to add them to any pair of slippers or socks, and I will show how to do this!

-Wanna shop for socks in my Ravelry Shop?
+Wanna shop for sock patterns in my Ravelry Shop?
+Right here’s the link!
 Ravelry Link

 I do love making Slippers and Boot Socks.
 After I designed the Plaid Boot Socks, I thought it was time to show you how to easily add Flannel Pads to your own Slippers.
 You can find a free version of the plaid boot socks here. -> Plaid Boot Socks

 I think Sonya Blackstone’s Moose Slippers would be perfect to add Flannel Pads to!

 1. First you will need to draw the pattern…and I will show you how!
 Then all it takes is a little bit of hand sewing, and I will show you how to do that too…You can do this!
 Here is what you need.